bovcontrol/internetofcows/README.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Some important thinks about homebrew installation:
+Some important steps or things about homebrew installation:

 - XCode requirements take a while to install, please be patient.
-- After XCode install, press RETURN in the terminal to continue the Brew installation.
+- After XCode installation, press ``RETURN`` in the terminal to continue the Brew installation.
 - Brew will ask your user password.
-When you type that will not appears in the screen for secure reason.
-Just type and press RETURN.
+When you type it, the password will not be appear on the screen for security reasons.
+Just type and press ``RETURN``.

 ### Install [azk](http://docs.azk.io/en/installation/) in your machine:
 Copy and past to your terminal: